samwhitehall/samwhitehall.com/_sections/01-bio.md

 When he's not working, Sam enjoys; live music, learning guitar (very slowly), rock climbing, reading (about pretty much anything), and cooking (ever-more adventurous meals).

+He is also actively seeking to offer his skills and time on to social & environmental organisations, pro bono.
+Please get in touch if this may be of interest.